greenelfx/MapleBit/README.md

 MapleBit
 ============
 Welcome to the MapleBit Github page.
-MapleBit is a Content Management System (CMS) built for Maplestory servers.
+MapleBit is a Content Management System (CMS).
 The CMS is currently in Beta testing, and is considered to be both stable and secure.

 Installation
 ============